Introduction

 Insights from the Research

-However, 10% of counties have only one cardiologist serving the entire population.
+In fact, 10% of counties have only one cardiologist serving the entire population.

 Personal Perspectives and Case Studies

-Before relocating to Boston in 2019, he was the sole practicing cardiologist for a population exceeding 146,000, illustrating the immense pressure on limited healthcare resources in underserved regions.
+Prior to relocating to Boston in 2019, he was the sole practicing cardiologist for a population exceeding 146,000 people.

 Addressing the Challenge: Solutions and Innovations

-Providers like Dr. Wagener and his team at Avera Health cover 86 counties across multiple states, offering remote consultations and expanding access to specialized care.
+Avera Health covers 86 counties across multiple states, providing remote consultations to patients who would otherwise have no access to specialized care.

 Policy and Advocacy Efforts

-Proposals include increasing funding for medical residency programs in rural areas, expanding Medicaid reimbursement rates for telemedicine services, and promoting partnerships between academic institutions and community healthcare providers.
+Some proposals include increasing funding for medical residency programs in rural areas, expanding Medicaid reimbursement rates for telemedicine services, and promoting partnerships between academic institutions and community healthcare providers.

 Collaborative Strategies for Long-Term Impact